Skip to content

 Logistics Service Provider (LSP)

-A logistics service provider (LSP) is a third-party company that manages some or all aspects of the supply
+A logistics service provider (LSP) is a third-party company that manages some or all aspects of the supply chain, from transportation and warehousing to customs and inventory management.
+LSPs offer specialized expertise and resources, helping businesses streamline operations and focus on their core

 activities.